FAQs

 2. Use two covers alternating with each diaper change

-We have tested boths scenarios and the result was a usage period of well over four weeks.
+We have tested both scenarios, and the result was a usage period of well over four weeks.

 Where is the best spot to air my covers?